-Deveciler Inn The Deveciler Inn, also known as Fatih Mehmet Pasha Inn, is located south of the Takyeciler Mosque and west of the Yağıbasan Madrasa in Tokat city center.
-The inn does not have an inscription; however when evaluated based on historical architectural developments, it is believed to have been built during Çelebi Mehmet's rule (1413-1421) or Murat's rule (1421-1451).
-The Deveciler inn has 2 floors and an entrance on the middle of the north side.
-There is a dome-covered area in front of this door where there are niches with muqarnas decoration.
-On either side, there are 10 shops on the east side and 5 shops on the west side.
-The courtyard can be accessed through any doorway which contains 27 rooms, 1 toilet below, 55 rooms and 2 toilets above - each room having a cupboard niche and a stove for storing things.
-There are two large vaulted camel racks on the east side of the inn.
-The Develik section to the west of the courtyard is used as a concert/conference hall and for courses at Gaziosmanpaşa University's conservatory, but is also open to visitors.
-Located on the historic Silk Road, Deveciler Inn was established before many modern travel amenities were available.
-Deveciler Inn offered single-occupancy accommodations, whether for business or leisure purposes back in the history.
+Deveciler Inn The Deveciler Inn, also known as the Fatih Mehmet Pasha Inn, can be found in the heart of Tokat city center, to the south of the Takyeciler Mosque and west of the Yağıbasan Madrasa.
+Although the inn lacks an inscription, it is believed to have been constructed during the reign of Çelebi Mehmet (1413-1421) or Murat (1421-1451), based on the analysis of historical architectural developments.
+The two-story Deveciler Inn features an entrance on the middle of the north side and a dome-covered area in front of the door with niches adorned with muqarnas decoration.
+There are ten shops on the east side and five shops on the west side of the inn.
+Visitors can access the courtyard through any doorway which consists of 27 rooms and one toilet below, and 55 rooms and two toilets above, each with a cupboard niche and a stove.
+On the east side of the inn, there are two large vaulted camel racks.
+The Develik section on the west side of the courtyard serves as a concert and conference hall and is also used for courses at Gaziosmanpaşa University's conservatory.
+Visitors can also explore this section of the inn.
+Established on the historic Silk Road, the Deveciler Inn provided single-occupancy accommodations for travelers for business or leisure purposes before modern travel amenities were available.